Zhou Chengzhou: Filmmaking career

 His first film, Sub-subconscious, was released in 2020, won the Best Audience Award feature film at 13 festival del cinema patologico, and won the Jury Award at LA Underground Film Forum.
 It was Nominated by Adirondack Film Festival, and Jelly Film Festival.

 He completed his second film, Unreflex Land, in 2021.

 He completed his first feature film, Time provider, in 2022.

+In September2026, Zhou Chengzhou was selected as a filmmaker to participate in the "New Generation, New Cinematic Language - Exploring Osmo Pocket 4P" program at Venice Production Bridge, held during the 83rd Venice International Film Festival in Venice, Italy.
+His film A Gilr's Fantastic Journey was presnted as part of program.
+He received the DJI New Emerging Vision Award during the event, presented by Cristiano Di Nicola.